-Public speaks against Garfield Re-2 School District proposal to adopt American Birthrights Standards for social studies education
+Public speaks against Garfield Re-2 School District proposal to adopt American Birthright Standards for social studies education

 “Before considering a new social studies curriculum, please follow school board policy and involve your curriculum directors, teachers, students and community,” Riverside Middle School social studies teacher David Way said in a letter to the school district.
 “It appears to be in conflict with Colorado State Academic Standards and with the provisions of the First Amendment of the Constitution.”

-A program that will have to be presented by superintendent Heather Grumley to the board for a call to action, May said there will be plenty more time to further discussion while also hearing community output.
+A program that will have to be presented by superintendent Heather Grumley to the board for a call to action, May said there will be plenty more time for further discussion while also hearing community input.

 If the new curriculum is to be passed, a curriculum review committee consisting of parents, teachers, administrators and community members will be assembled to ensure the curriculum is aligned with district standards and educational objectives.